 At the Quay Smathers Memorial Singing School, we will listen to archival recordings of Blue Ridge shaped-note singers and pay close attention to their unique sound.
-A panel discussion among the singing masters will also bring to light some of the nuances found in the mountain singers' style.
+A discussion with contributions from our singing masters will also bring to light some of the nuances found in the mountain singers' style.
 And, most importantly, the legacy of perhaps the best known Blue Ridge shaped-note singer will be kindly passed down to you with personal attention and the mentoring he was known for.

 This photo was taken at a home in Dutch Cove which is south of Canton, NC.
 (The house is still standing.)
 Most likely many in the photo attended one of the countless singing schools held in Dutch Cove from the late 1800s through the 1930s.
 Morning Star United Methodist Church, just a few miles from the home, held its 125th continuous shaped-note singing in 2015.
 Quay Smathers also grew up a short distance from this location and attended singing schools in Dutch Cove as well as other communities in Western North Carolina.
 He assumed the leadership of the singing at Morning Star until his death in 1997.